 Butter can be very unhealthy if you use too much or if high cholesterol is an issue for you in your overall health.
 However, butter does contain vitamins, protects against tooth decay, and more.
 It is somewhat healthy if eaten, appropriate dosage, in moderation.
 While there are some benefits, there are way more risks such as blocked arteries and heart disease, when a person consumes excessive amounts of butter.
 So how does this translate over to a dog?

 Animals can also have butter in moderation.
 Some vets believe animal fat, such as butter, can help with skin allergies in dogs.
-Again it must be in small dosages since dogs can easily become overweight and are susceptible to high cholesterol, just like people.
-Cats however may not be able to handle butter like dogs since they are absolute carnivores.
+Again, it must be in small dosages since dogs can easily become overweight and are susceptible to high cholesterol.

 Whether or not your dog can have butter will depend on their overall health.
 If your dog is overweight it is probably a good idea to have them on a special diet.
 Be sure to avoid trans fat where ever possible.